FlachyJoe/FCPDWorkbench/README.md

 sudo apt install pd-pddp
 ```

-## License

-Copyright 2020-2025 @flachyjoe and other contributors

-This program is free software; you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
-the Free Software Foundation; either version 3 of the License, or
-(at your option) any later version.

-This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.

 ## Background / How it works ?

 The FreeCAD workbench is codded with Python, it implements a TCP server to get FUDI message from Pure-Data.